How to Find Your Way Through Washington DC Neighborhoods

 Enjoy the Cosmopolitan Vibe of Dupont Circle

-Dupont Circle has something to offer to every resident, regardless of age and background.
+When you are figuring out where you should move, give Dupont Circle a shot, because it has something to offer to every resident, regardless of age and background.
 It is famous for its traffic circle and the Fountain, but also for being an international culture center, with many embassies, museums, and cultural institutions.

 This is one of the best places to live in Washington DC if you are pursuing a career in politics or public services.
 Dupont Circle is a hub for think tanks and research institutions, from Aspen Institute and Stimson Center to Danaher Corporation.
 If you have one of those jobs that require relocation, finding an apartment here would be a smart choice.
 Moving into a smaller home such as a one-bedroom apartment here would cost you around $2,200 on average.
 The chances are you will reside near your future office, and your neighbors will probably be career-driven individuals like you.